SamanthaKwenaeetile/Cake-House/README.md

 ### Validator Testing

- HTML
+ __HTML__
   - Four errors were returned when passing through the official [W3C validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fwhite-yak-ib8w1r48.ws-eu21.gitpod.io&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
- CSS
+ __CSS__
   - Three errors were found when passing through the official [(Jigsaw) validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fwhite-yak-ib8w1r48.ws-eu21.gitpod.io%2F)

 ## Deployment

 GitPod was used to write all code in this repository and pushed via Git to GitHub.

-#Using Git Hub Pages

-*Navigate to the gitHub Repository:(https://samanthakwenaeetile.github.io/Cake-House/) *Click the 'Settings' Tab.
-*Scroll down to the GitHub Pages heading.
-*Click the Save button.
-*Click the link to go to the live deployed page.

-#Run Locally

-*Navigate to the GitHub Repository:
-*Click the Code drop down menu.
-*Either Download the ZIP file, unpackage locally and open with IDE (This route ends here) OR Copy Git URL from the HTTPS dialogue box.
-*Open your developement editor of choice and open a terminal window in a directory of your choice.
-*Use the 'git clone' command in terminal followed by the copied git URL.
-*A clone of the project will be created locally on your machine.
+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+-In the GitHub repository, navigate to the Settings tab -From the source section drop-down menu, select the Master Branch -Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here (https://samanthakwenaeetile.github.io/Cake-House/)
 ## Credits

 ### Content

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
-- All copy was written by the developer, except for the infromation sprinkled throughout was from a barkery - https://www.jbirdbakery.com/
+- All text was written by the developer, except for the infromation sprinkled throughout was from a barkery - https://www.jbirdbakery.com/
 - The images used where taken from google images for the site.

 ### code snippets
-* All code was written entirely by the developer, except for code that was adapted from the following places:
+ All code was written entirely by the developer, except for code that was adapted from the following places:
 - https://www.w3schools.com/html/html5_video.asp - YouTube video - HTML Video
 - https://www.w3schools.com/html/html_links.asp - HTML Links - Syntax
 - https://codepen.io/chriscoyier/pen/GRJpopp - fixed header